 Several studies that considered the differences between women and men with axial spondyloarthritis showed that women had different disease manifestations from men.
-Men with ankylosing spondylitis show higher scores on the Bath Ankylosing Spondylitis Radiology Index and modified Stoke Ankylosing Spondylitis Spine Scores than women do.
+Men with ankylosing spondylitis show higher scores on the Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) and modified Stoke Ankylosing Spondylitis Spine Scores than women do.
 This suggests that men with axial spondyloarthritis show more radiographic damage and radiographic progression on X-rays.

 There are genetic differences between men and women with axial spondyloarthritis.
-For instance, a gene known as HLA-B27 has been implicated as a risk factor for developing ankylosing spondylitis, a severe form of axial spondyloarthritis.
-HLA-B27 positivity occurs equally in men and women, but is more commonly found in men with ankylosing spondylitis than in women with ankylosing spondylitis.
+For instance, a gene known as HLA-B27 has been determined to be a risk factor for developing ankylosing spondylitis, a severe form of axial spondyloarthritis.
+HLA-B27 positivity occurs equally in men and women, but is more commonly found in men with ankylosing spondylitis than in women with the condition.
 Another gene called ANKH is also being studied as a potential source of sex differences among people with axial spondyloarthritis.

 Researchers believe sex hormones may activate various genes that influence a person’s immune response.
 Estrogen, the female sex hormone, is a complicated factor in several autoimmune diseases — protecting women against some autoimmune conditions and contributing to others.
 One study on mice suggested that estrogen may play an anti-inflammatory role in spondyloarthritis, but more research is needed before any conclusions can be drawn about the influence of sex hormones on axial spondyloarthritis in women.

 Sex hormones are known to have specific effects on a person’s immune system.
-Research suggests that men with axial spondyloarthritis tend to have higher levels of tumor necrosis factor (TNF) alpha, C-reactive protein (CRP), and interleukin-17 (IL-17) compared with women.
+Research suggests that men with axial spondyloarthritis tend to have higher levels of tumor necrosis factor (TNF) alpha, C-reactive protein, and interleukin-17 compared with women.

 The complex interaction between genes, sex hormones, and the immune system can moderate or aggravate different aspects of axial spondyloarthritis symptoms and disease progression.
 More research is needed to fully understand why and how these differences exist between men and women with axial spondyloarthritis.

 The most common symptoms of spondyloarthritis are inflammatory back pain, including sacroiliitis, and stiffness or limited movement.
 Spondyloarthritis can also impact other parts of the body or have systemic effects.
-Symptoms that affect areas of the body outside of the lumbar region (lower back) are called extra-articular manifestations, or EAMs.
+Symptoms that affect areas of the body outside of the lumbar region (lower back) are called extra-articular manifestations (EAMs).

 Research suggests that women experience more EAMs than men do.
 Specifically, women with axial spondyloarthritis are thought to be more likely than men to develop:

-Acute anterior uveitis is the most common nonjoint symptom experienced by people with spondyloarthritis.
 Nearly 40 percent of people with ankylosing spondylitis experience inflammation of the eyes.
-Acute anterior uveitis is thought to be more prevalent in male patients.
+Acute anterior uveitis is thought to be more prevalent in males.
 However, a recent meta-analysis of several studies found approximately 28.5 percent of men with axial spondyloarthritis developed acute anterior uveitis compared to 33.3 percent of women, which indicates the rate of incidence may be similar between the sexes.

 The inflammation that causes spondyloarthritis can also affect the gastrointestinal system.
 Data indicates that between 5 percent and 10 percent of people with axial spondyloarthritis also have inflammatory bowel disease.
 Women with axial spondyloarthritis are more likely to experience IBD than men with axial spondyloarthritis.